top of page

 doug-allen@columbiabasincd.org

-RONNIE SAWYER
+RON SAWYER

 Ron Sawyer has lived in Moses Lake since 1980.
 He moved to the area after meeting his wife Rebecca (daughter of longtime residents James and Harriett Clark) at Eastern Washington University.
 Ron received a B.A. in secondary education in 1979.
 Together, the Sawyers started Cascade Marina, which they still operate.
 They have three girls who grew up on the lake, and four grandsons following in their footsteps.